·

 KeywordTool.io pulls from YouTube autocomplete and returns up to 750+ keyword suggestions in the free version.
 It splits results into keywords, questions, prepositions, and hashtags.

 But there’s a catch.
 Search volume, CPC, and competition data are blurred behind a paywall.
-Pro plans start at $89/month.
+Pro plans start at $88/month (or $68/month billed annually).
 The free version gives you quantity with no way to prioritize.

 Key advantage: Generates more raw keywords per query than most tools on this list.

-Key limitation: Volume data locked behind $89/month.
+Key limitation: Volume data locked behind $88/month.
 The blurred-data upsell is aggressive.

 Verdict: Strong for raw keyword discovery.
 Expensive if you need the data that makes those keywords actionable.